CaptionQA: Is Your Caption as Useful as the Image Itself?: A Gap between Caption and Image Utility

 \paragraph{Length shows diminishing returns.} Analyzing the progression from Short to Long reveals a clear pattern of diminishing returns.
 Moving from Short to Simple (average 21 to 317 words caption) yields mean gains of +33.8\% across all categories.
 This single transition captures 99\% of the benefit from going all the way to Long (+34.2\%), despite using only 67\% of the caption length.
 The Simple prompt already elicits most useful information from models.

 Further increasing length from Simple to Long (317 to 471 words, a 1.5$\times$ increase) adds minimal value: only +0.35\% mean improvement, with all 25 categories showing less than 2\% change.
 Additional verbosity does not translate to improved utility.
-Coverage-accuracy analysis (Supplement Section~\ref{sec:appendix_coverage}) reveals that Short to Simple captures all high-ROI categories (document structure and e-commerce textual elements improve 44--56\%) while additional length mainly adds noise rather than useful signal.

 Domain-specific patterns emerge.
 Document structural elements and E-commerce textual content gain +41-56\% from Short to Simple, indicating \emph{verbalization bottlenecks}--information is present but under-described.
 Embodied AI categories gain only +6-34\%, indicating \emph{information bottlenecks}--required details (activity and task context) are still missing in longer caption.
 These patterns suggest different domains require different caption strategies: verbose descriptions benefit Document and E-commerce, while Embodied AI requires richer visual understanding beyond current model capabilities.